pnnl/NWQ-Sim/vqe/README.md

 # NWQ-VQE
 VQE simulation based on the NWQ-Sim platform
 ## Dependencies
-- [NLOpt](https://github.com/stevengj/nlopt): To make simplify installation, NLOpt is a git submodule of NWQ-Sim.
+- [NLOpt](https://github.com/stevengj/nlopt): To simplify installation, NLOpt is a git submodule of NWQ-Sim.
 After cloning `NWQ-Sim`, we need to sync and build `vqe/nlopt` prior to building NWQ-Sim.
 The installation steps are:

 ```shell
   git submodule init